-Charter specifications and bid tender forms are available from IPHC via mail and on our website (www.iphc.int).
+Charter specifications and bid tender forms are available from IPHC via email and on our website (https://iphc.int/the-commission/opportunities).
 The IPHC will consider only those vessels and captains having a history of commercial longline fishing.
-Vessels must have accommodations for two IPHC employees (including women) in addition to an experienced captain and crew, capable of fishing 25 or more skates per day and handling halibut in adverse weather conditions.
-The IPHC will evaluate vessels based upon the experience of the captain and crew with longline fishing, winter fishing experience, the safety features of the vessel, and charter costs.
+Vessels must have accommodations for two IPHC employees (including women) in addition to an experienced captain and crew, capable of fishing 25 or more skates per day and handling Pacific halibut in adverse weather conditions.
+The IPHC will evaluate vessels based upon the experience of the captain and crew with longline fishing, the safety features of the vessel, and charter costs.
 Vessels must have a bait shed or a sheltered space for sample collection and data recording and to protect personnel from weather.
-The vessels will provide setline gear and all associated equipment normally required for commercial halibut fishing.
+The vessels will provide setline gear and all associated equipment normally required for commercial Pacific halibut fishing.
 The IPHC will replace all fishing gear lost in the course of being put into the sea for fishing.

 The IPHC is not restricted as to the nationality of vessels it charters in any region, and will contract according to its own best interests.
 The lowest or any bid will not necessarily be accepted.
 Interested owners can contact IPHC for more information on charter specifications and to obtain tender forms.
-Sealed tenders must be received at the IPHC office in Seattle no later than 12:00 noon (Pacific Daylight Time) on Monday, 12 June 2017.
-Interested parties should contact Josep Planas (ext.
-7687), Timothy Loher (ext.
-7674), or Claude Dykstra (ext.
-7662) at (206) 634-1838 for further information.
+Sealed tenders must be received at the IPHC office in Seattle no later than 12:00 noon (Pacific Daylight Time) on Monday, 7 May 2018.
+Interested parties should contact IPHC Administration at secretariat@iphc.int or (206) 634-1838 for bid and contract information and/or Josep Planas (ext.
+7687) for technical/scientific questions.